0 hidden charges. 0 forex

 Frequently Asked Questions

-1. Do we have to pay tax on US stocks?
+1. Do I have to pay tax on US stocks?

 2. What are the tax implications of investing in US stocks?

-Long-Term Capital Gains – Applies if you’ve held stocks for more than 24 months — before selling them for gains.
-Expect to pay capital gains tax at a rate of 20 per cent in addition to applicable fees & surcharges.
+Long-Term Capital Gains: This applies if you’ve held stocks for more than 24 months — a rate of 20% in addition to applicable fees & surcharges.

-Short-Term Capital Gains – Applies if you’ve held stocks for less than 24 months before selling them and earning capital gains.
+Short-Term Capital Gains: This applies if you’ve held stocks for less than 24 months before selling them and earning capital gains.
 Such gains will be added under your taxable income and taxed as per your income tax slab.

 Get the Fi app